noebs/registration/README.md

+# noebs registration

+Registration webside for noebs and Solus merchants.
+You can view the (page at)[https://new.cashq.app].
+The goal of this is to allow us to register as many merchants as possible.

-# Getting Started with Create React App
+#### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).